-MAMH supports the \$6M in H2 (line item 5042-5000) for a youth Emergency Department (ED) Diversion Program. designed to mitigate ED boarding and to stabilize patients in crisis.
-(These funds are transferred from EOHHS to DMH.)
+MAMH supports the \$6M in H2 for a youth Emergency Department (ED) Diversion Program. designed to mitigate ED boarding and to stabilize patients in crisis.
+(EOHHS transfers these funds to DMH.)

 • Through its ED Diversion Program, DMH, in conjunction with hospital and community providers, moves individuals experiencing behavioral health crises out of EDs and offers them alternative treatment in their own homes, regardless of health insurance coverage.
 As of late December 2021, ED diversion programs had provided services to over 130 youth and 270 adults.
 In addition to DMH funding, in February 2022, MassHealth will expand the intensive crisis intervention services and in-home therapy services.
 These programs will relieve longstanding challenges with ED boarding that have been exacerbated by the pandemic, while expediting behavioral health treatment for youth and support for their family.